Barco oil concession: Construction

 The Colombian government would not allow the pipeline to take the easier route to Lake Maracaibo, since about 140 km would pass through Venezuelan territory.
 Instead the crude oil had to be pumped over the Cordillera Oriental via the 1,000 m Rieber Pass, named after Torkild Rieber.
 From there the line ran west through the Magdalena River valley, in three places running under the river or one of its tributaries.
 The 421 km pipeline terminated at the Caribbean port of Coveñas in the Sucre department.
 It was designed to be able to carry 28,000 barrels per day from the La Petrólea and Tibú fields.

 South American Gulf Oil, a subsidiary, built the pipeline.
 Charley Atwell was in charge of construction.
 Little was known of the difficult terrain through which the pipeline was to run.
 Most of the equipment and supplies were carried by air, a total of 5,000,000 kg, landed on airstrips hacked out of the jungle.
 This included a suspension bridge 76 m as well as vehicles, power plants, plumbing and food.
 The welded pipe was wrapped in heavy paper, covered with hot asphalt and then buried.
 At its peak, 5,000 local workers were employed, supervised by 400 Americans.

-Eight employees of the oil companies were killed by Motilone Indians defending their territory.
+Eight employees of the oil companies were killed by Motilone people defending their territory.

 The oil companies built a road to the concession through the rugged country, which they handed over to the government.
 62 wells were operational when the pipeline was opened.
 The crude was gold-green in color and yielded 49% gasoline on straight-run refining, a very high value.
 The last weld in the 300 mm pipe was made by Gladys Crosby Whitney, wife of Cornelius Vanderbilt Whitney.
 Total costs to develop the field and the pipeline were $40,000,000.
 The pipeline alone cost $18 million.